The Last Stag

 “You do need a vacation,” she says in a serious voice.

 Outside the terminal, a bus is waiting for us.
-I didn’t know if we were taking the bus and just lied mom we were so she could leave me alone.
+I had no idea that we were taking the bus and just lied to mom so she could leave me alone.
 Kim knows I like buses because I once told her that they make me feel like a tourist, away from school and away from my parents.